HIP-755: Schedule Service System Contract

 Since smart contracts executions do not utilize the Hedera signature map they are unable to carry along the authorizations that the Hedera ledger uses to confirm an accounts participation and acknowledgment in a transaction.

 To address this, Smart Contracts could utilize the Hedera Schedule Service (HSS) by submitting authorizing transactions to indicate acceptance of the previously created scheduled transaction.
 This flow provides an easy route for asynchronous coordination of transaction approval.
-This HIP gives a framework through the Hedera Smart Contract Service (HSCS) to manage scheduled interactions created via HAPI or other future HIP implimentations.
+This HIP gives a framework through the Hedera Smart Contract Service (HSCS) to manage scheduled interactions created via HAPI or other future HIP implementations.

 Motivation